m50d/m50d.github.com/_posts/2013-01-16-generic-contexts.markdown

       else None
     }

-Even typing this makes me feel ill (and it's nothing to do with the ifs and gets, as bad as they are - cases and pattern-matching would be fundamentally no better).
-As Scala programmers we should at least know to "flatmap that shit":
+Even typing this makes me feel ill - and replacing the ifs and gets with cases and pattern-matching, while more idiomatic, would be no better.
+There are too many branches in this code (as would show up under measures like NPath or Cyclomatic complexity) when fundamentally it's just running through a flat sequence of functions:

     def doFunctionsInSequence2(): Option[Set[Int]] =
       f1(null) flatMap f2 flatMap f3